RLx2: Training a Sparse Deep Reinforcement Learning Model from Scratch: Introduction

-\begin{itemize} \item We conduct an in-depth investigation on the obstacles to training a sparse neural network from scratch in DRL, and discover two key ingredients necessary for success, namely topology evolution and accurate value estimation.
+\begin{itemize} \item We investigate the fundamental obstacles in training a sparse DRL agent from scratch, and discover two key factors for achieving good performance under sparse networks, namely robust value estimation and efficient topology exploration.

-\item We propose RLx2, a novel sparse training framework for DRL.
-RLx2 consists of a gradient-guided topology search scheme, which dynamically grows and deletes network connections with magnitude and value-based gradient criteria and a multi-step Temporal Difference (TD) target and dynamic-capacity replay buffer to handle data inconsistency and improve the value estimation.
-RLx2 simultaneously achieves efficient topology exploration in the reduced search space, which enables model compression, and accurate value estimation, which guarantees performance.
+\item Motivated by our findings, we propose RLx2, the first framework that enables DRL training based entirely on sparse networks.
+RLx2 possesses two key functions, i.e., a gradient-based search scheme for efficient topology exploration, and a delayed multi-step TD target mechanism with a dynamic-capacity replay buffer for robust value learning.

-\item We demonstrate the state-of-the-art sparse training performance of RLx2 with two popular off-policy RL algorithms, TD3 \cite{fujimoto2018addressing} and SAC \cite{haarnoja2018soft} , in various environments.
-The extensive experimental results demonstrate up to $20\times$ model compression, even better than the current best sparsity obtained based on BC in \cite{vischer2021lottery}.
-RLx2 also achieves $20\times$ acceleration in training and $50\times$ in inference in floating-point operations (FLOPs).
+\item Through extensive experiments, we demonstrate the state-of-the-art sparse training performance of RLx2 with two popular DRL algorithms, TD3 \citep{fujimoto2018addressing} and SAC \citep{haarnoja2018soft}, on several MuJoCo \citep{todorov2012mujoco} continuous control tasks.
+Our results show up to $20\times$ model compression.
+RLx2 also achieves $20\times$ acceleration in training and $50\times$ in inference in terms of floating-point operations (FLOPs). \end{itemize}